 The $3.6 billion investment delivering a 15% wage increase for early childhood educators is tied to strict fee caps, ensuring the predominantly female workforce receives fair pay without costs being passed to families.
 A typical educator now receives an additional $155 per week, whilst families continue benefiting from the Cheaper Child Care policy that increased subsidies and reduced average out-of-pocket costs by over 13%.
 The early childhood workforce has grown by over 30,000 workers since 2022.

 Fee-Free TAFE exceeded all expectations with 568,400 enrolments by September 2024.
 The programme targets skills shortages in priority areas like care sectors, construction, and technology.
 Women took six in ten places, whilst one in three went to regional and remote Australians.
 The government has now legislated to make Fee-Free TAFE permanent, funding 100,000 places annually from 2027 onwards.
+The 2026-27 Budget added a National Credit Recognition Framework allowing university students to receive credit for relevant TAFE qualifications, shortening degrees, and $85.2 million to accelerate skills assessments for migrant trade workers.

 The Universities Accord implementation is addressing long-standing equity issues.
 The Commonwealth Prac Payment of $319.50 per week supports approximately 68,000 students annually who must undertake mandatory unpaid practicums in teaching, nursing, midwifery, and social work.
 The government uncapped Commonwealth Supported Places for Indigenous medical students, ensuring every Indigenous student who meets entry requirements receives a place.